Pakistanis in Iran

 Pakistanis in Iran consist of expatriates from Pakistan living in Iran, as well as locally born people with ancestral roots in Pakistan.

-According to the Overseas Pakistanis Foundation, their population is estimated at 11,000 in 2004–2005.
+According to the Overseas Pakistanis Foundation, their population is estimated at 11,000 in 2004–2005, while a 2023 academic publication put their numbers at 35,000.
 While many tend to be students, there are a number of white-collar professionals employed in various jobs.

 The majority of the population is centred on Tehran and Mashhad.

 A large number of Shia Pakistanis make business travel to Europe via Tehran airport because that is the nearest city served by Lufthansa.